solygambas/node-task-manager-rest-api/README.md

 - managing file uploads for user avatar with multer and sharp.
 - sending subscribe/unsubscribe emails with Sendgrid.
 - writing tests with Jest and supertest using mocks and fixtures.
-- deploying on Heroku and MongoDB Atlas.
+- deploying on Render and MongoDB Atlas.

 ## <a name="chat-app"></a>4) Chat App